hperrin/svelte-material-ui/SVELTEKIT.md

 You will need to install the packages you use individually as well as the theme package.

-Note: After you install a new package, you will need to restart SvelteKit.
+Note: After you install a new package, you will need rebuild your themes and restart SvelteKit.

 ```sh
 npm install --save-dev @smui/button